Ru ware: Kiln site

 A group of over 15 kilns at the village of Qingliangsi, Baofeng County, Henan have been identified as the site manufacturing Ru ware.
 They were first identified in 1950, and in 1977 the ceramic art historian Ye Zhemin found a sherd on the site which when analysed proved identical to a Ru ware sample in Beijing.
 This was confirmed as the site was excavated, beginning in 1987, with the main "official ware" kiln and workshop area being uncovered in 2000 in the sixth phase of excavation.

 Altogether the site covers 250,000 square metres, "with kilns densely distributed throughout".
 As they were excavated it became clear that they had also produced large amounts of other, lesser wares, including black and three-colour wares, and also "a significant quantity of carved and incised Ru wares of inferior quality," which is not represented among surviving pieces.
 Apart from the last, these other styles would not normally be called "Ru ware", and fall within the range of other contemporary northern ceramics.

 The excavations also found sherds of "official" quality, but in more elaborate shapes than found among the surviving whole pieces.
 These may have been test pieces that were not put into production.
 There are also pieces decorated in conventional celadon techniques, also not found in the complete survivals.

 Dating

-Warming bowl in the shape of a flower with light bluish-green glaze, National Palace Museum.